This is a season of meteoric highs and nightmare lows.

 Which shows do you review?

-We don’t review shows that are direct sequels, shorts, or for very young children.
+We don’t review shows that are direct sequels, shorts, or (generally) for very young children.
 Anything not licensed and/or immediately available is off the table as well, though we do our best to offer premiere reviews for “Netflix jail” shows once they become legally available.
-This has been an unusually short premiere season, and so the team was tasked with reviewing a whopping 25 shows over ten days.
-Summertime Rendering is currently only streaming on Disney+ in Japan and will be reviewed when it’s made available elsewhere.
-Due to its later release date, A Couple of Cuckoos will be reviewed separately.
+Shows with late release dates will be reviewed separately from the digest.

-While shows may change category as they continue to air, for ease of reference this is the order that will be used when discussing shows on our midseason and wrap-up podcasts.
+While shows may change category as they continue to air, for ease of reference this is the order that will be used when discussing shows on our mid-season and wrap-up podcasts.
 Please note that any shows released in batches/by cour rather than weekly will not be discussed on the mid-season podcast.

 How do you write the reviews?

 Lizzie, Alex, Vrai and Toni split the majority of shows; since Cy is on medical sabbatical this season, Chiaki and Dee also stepped in to pinch hit.
 The titles were divided by each reviewer’s preferred workload and choice, tackling 30 titles in just 12 days.

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.